-In the world of transhuman sports entertainment, whether it is chess or gladiatorial combat, there is only one name: the Colosseum.
+In the world of transhuman sports entertainment, whether that sport is chess or gladiatorial combat, there is only one name: the Colosseum.

 Being primarily simulspace-based, the Colosseum needs no physical location, but for legal reasons its operations are based on Extropia.
-Extropian contract-law allows for any scenario for which participants can be found to be carried out, and it is an excellent place from which to broadcast to the whole system.
+Extropian contract-law allows for any scenario (for which willing participants can be found) to be carried out, and it is an excellent place from which to broadcast to the whole system.